smaakage85/trimmer/cran-comments.md

 This is a resubmission.

-I have updated LICENSE files.
+I have removed '' around "list" in DESCRIPTION description.

 ## R CMD check results
 0 errors | 0 warnings | 0 notes